 Interested in learning about Canadian Social Welfare?

-The Social Service Worker Department also offers two university transferable courses to students interested in possibly working in human services.
+The Social Services Department also offers two university transferable courses to students interested in possibly working in human services.

 These are required courses for a student wishing to apply to a Bachelor of Social Work degree program at a university in B.C.